 Also, should you do a stop-over or even a world tour on your way to your new country?
 We have noticed a trend among many of customers to use the time whilst their goods are in transition to have a once in a lifetime opportunity to travel and see the world.

 Check out our travel partners for some amazing deals.

 Even if not stressful, it would have bound to be a rush leading up to your move, so it is important to allow some time to take a breath and orient yourself in your new country.
 Treat the first week or two as a holiday rather than rushing into your new job and life.

 2. The delivery of your goods

 You will also need to plan the delivery of your goods.
 Roughly when will they arrive?
 Will your new home be ready to receive them?
-It may be a good idea to arrange a storage back up plan just in case.
+It may be a good idea to arrange back up plan for storage just in case.
 PSS will be able to help you with this.